-Salt Valley Wind Farm ("Wind Turbines").
-The Wind Turbines are located at 9700 north 70th Street just north of interstate 80 on the east edge of the city.
+Salt Valley Wind Plant ("Wind Turbines").
+The Wind Turbines are located at 9700 north 70th Street just north of Interstate 80 on the east edge of the city.
 Both Wind Turbines are Vestas model V47s rated at 660kw each.
 Vestas is currently under contract to provide all major maintenance and 24 hour alarm monitoring services for the site.
-The farm has a combined generating capacity of 1.32MW with unit one entering commercial operation in 1998 and unit two in 1999.
+The plant has a combined generating capacity of 1.3 MW with unit one entering commercial operation in 1998 and unit two in 1999.

 Fuel Supply.
-J Street, Rokeby and TBGS utilize natural gas with number 2 fuel oil as a backup.
-For J Street, natural gas is delivered through the city gas distribution piping to a gas compression plant located on the site and then to the turbine.
-Fuel oil is hauled by truck from the Rokeby tank to the J Street Station if gas is not available of oil is less expensive for the operation of that unit.
+J Street, Rokeby and TBGS utilize natural gas with #2 fuel oil as a backup.
+For J Street, natural gas is delivered through the city gas distribution piping to a gas compression plant located on the site.
+Fuel oil is delivered by truck from the Rokeby tank to the J Street Station if gas is not available or if fuel oil is less expensive for the operation of that unit.
 J Street currently has approximately 130,000 gallons of fuel oil in storage at this location with capacity for 215,000 gallons.
 At Rokeby, natural gas is delivered from an interstate pipeline to the site through two high pressure lines constructed specifically for the Rokeby site.
 Provisions are in place to perform online switching to fuel oil.
 The Rokeby fuel oil is supplied from a pipeline operated by Magellan Pipeline and stored in a 2 million gallon oil tank at Rokeby.
-Oil from the Rokeby tank is hauled by truck to the J Street Station if gas is not available or oil is less expensive for the operation of that unit.
+Oil from the Rokeby tank is hauled by truck to the J Street Station if gas is not available or fuel oil is less expensive for the operation of that unit.
 LES currently has approximately 800,000 gallons of fuel oil in storage at Rokeby.
 The natural gas for TBGS is delivered from an interstate pipeline to the generating site through an LES-owned 6 mile high pressure gas pipeline.
 LES has established contracts with the interstate pipeline operator for long-term firm transportation and interruptible transportation for both generating sites.
 TBGS has 2 million gallons of fuel oil storage tank capacity on site.
 Fuel oil must be hauled to the TBGS site.

 Environmental and Other Permits and Approvals.
 LES combustion turbines operate under federally enforceable air pollution permits issued by the Lincoln Lancaster County Health Department ("LLCHD").
 These permits include Title V Operating Permits in conformance with the Clean Air Act Amendments Title V Operating Permit Program, and Phase II Acid Rain Permits.
 The current Title V Operating Permit was issued for TBGS on August 20, 2009.
 The current Phase II Acid Rain Permit was issued for TBGS on January 8, 2010.
+The process of pumping wastewater directly into the Treatment Plant TBGS is authorized by an NPDES Pretreatment Permit issued on January 1, 2009 and makes the site a "zero discharge" facility.

-The current Title V Operating Permit was amended for Rokeby on August 1, 2009.
-A renewal Title V Operating Permit Application was submitted to LLCHD on May 23, 2005.
+The current Title V Operating Permit was issued for Rokeby on January 1, 2013.
 The current Phase II Acid Rain Permit was issued for Rokeby on January 1, 2010.
-The current Title V Operating Permit was issued for J Street on May 10, 2006.
-LES also maintains National Pollutant Discharge Elimination System ("NPDES") permits covering all water discharges from the TBGS and Rokeby sites.
+The current Title V Operating Permit was issued for J Street on June 27, 2011.
+LES also maintains NPDES permits covering all water discharges from the TBGS and Rokeby sites.

 TBGS, Rokeby, and the J Street Station burn very low sulfur fuels.
 The primary fuel is pipeline quality natural gas.
 The secondary fuel is low sulfur #2 fuel oil.
-TBGS Units 2, 3, and 4, and Rokeby Units 2 and 3 are subject to acid rain regulations and LES maintains sufficient SO_2 allowances for each year of operation.
+TBGS Units 2, 3, and 4, and Rokeby Units 2 and 3 are subject to acid rain regulations and LES maintains sufficient SO2 allowances for each year of operation.